pybind/pybind11/docs/advanced.rst

 Classes with non-public destructors
 ===================================

-If a class has a private or protected destructor, as might be the case in a singleton pattern for example, a compile error will occur when trying to expose the class because the std::unique_ptr holding the instance of the class will attempt to call its destructor when de-allocating the instance.
-In order to expose classes with private or protected destructors you can override the ``holder_type`` and provide a custom destructor.
-Pybind11 provides a blank destructor for you to use as follows
+If a class has a private or protected destructor (as might e.g. be the case in a singleton pattern), a compile error will occur when creating bindings via pybind11.
+The underlying issue is that the ``std::unique_ptr`` holder type that is responsible for managing the lifetime of instances will reference the destructor even if no deallocations ever take place.
+In order to expose classes with private or protected destructors, it is possible to override the holder type via the second argument to ``class_``.
+Pybind11 provides a helper class ``py::nodelete`` that disables any destructor invocations.
+In this case, it is crucial that instances are deallocated on the C++ side to avoid memory leaks.

 .. code-block:: cpp

     /* ... definition ... */

     class MyClass {
+    private:
-        ~MyClass() {}
+        ~MyClass() { }
     };

     /* ... binding code ... */

-    py::class_<MyClass, std::unique_ptr<MyClass, py::blank_deleter<MyClass>>(m, "MyClass")
+    py::class_<MyClass, std::unique_ptr<MyClass, py::nodelete>>(m, "MyClass")
         .def(py::init<>)

-The blank destructor provided by Pybind11 is a no-op, so you will still need to make sure you are cleaning up the memory in C++.
-Additionally, the blank destructor, or any custom destructor you provide to the unique_ptr will only be called if the object is initialized within Python.
-If the object is initialized in C++ via a getter function, the deleter will not be called at all.

 .. _catching_and_throwing_exceptions: